 If you love playing music, then play your instrument every day.
 If it’s painting, paint anything you want today.
 If it’s writing, write.
 If you love singing, sing every damn day with all your heart.
 And if it’s dancing, dance like there’s no tomorrow.

 Don’t have time?
-Hey, what is 15 minutes a day?
-Do what you love whatever time you left.
+Try 15 minutes a day.
+Do it whatever time you left.
 It’s the food for your soul.

 In the words of Julien Smith [emphasis mine]: